Italy 1/8/2026

 Travel Tips

-- Driving: Renting a car gives you freedom, but be prepared for “imaginative” local driving styles.
-ZTL zones (restricted traffic) in cities are strictly enforced.
+• Driving: Renting a car gives you freedom, but be prepared for assertive local driving styles.
+ZTL zones in cities are strictly enforced with cameras.

-Sicily is an island of contrasts and contradictions, where ancient meets modern and chaos meets beauty.
+Sicily is an island of contradictions, where ancient meets modern and chaos meets extraordinary beauty.
+The Greek temples predate most of Rome.
+The Baroque architecture is newer but no less extravagant.
+The food is better than it has any right to be for somewhere this close to the mainland.
 It grabs you by the heart and feeds you until you can’t eat another bite.
+Goethe was right.
+You haven’t seen Italy until you’ve been here.

 Ready for Sicilian adventures?
 Visit our Islands Registry.